 Teaching is an important part of the academic profession and provides excellent experience in public presentation skills.
-All graduate students are expected to do some classroom teaching as part of their graduate training.
+All graduate students are required to complete at least one semester of classroom teaching as part of their graduate training, and we encourage students to do more.

 The Department of Mathematics provides significant support for new teachers.
 A training program must be completed in order to teach in service course recitations.
 This program involves practice teaching in a recitation, completing a Microteaching Workshop and having a recitation recorded for the purposes of feedback from the faculty.